TesrabNetwork/tesrab.network/whitepaper/README.md

 *  Airline miles
 *  Reward points

 Satoshi Nakamoto described bitcoin as an implementation of Wei Dai’s bmoney [10], designed to afford users more control, security, and privacy than more centralized systems.
 A design with the potential to prevent violence and discrimination, given the holder of bitcoin remains private.
-Tesrab Network aims to continue this implementation by focusing on assets other than cash, providing a platform that users can easily issue assets they control under the rules they establish on a secure blockchain.
+Tesradex aims to continue this implementation by focusing on assets other than cash, providing a platform that users can easily issue assets they control under the rules they establish on a secure blockchain.

 ## 4. Tesradex Launch and Algorithm